nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 Bulk update post request takes the following parameters:

-  * Concept-ids (required) - a list of concept ids to update
+  * Concept-ids (optional) - a list of concept ids to update, which need to be associated with the provider the bulk update is initiated with.
+If not provided, all the collections for the provider will be updated.
   * Name (optional) - a name used to identify a bulk update task
   * Update type (required) - choose from the enumeration: `ADD_TO_EXISTING`, `CLEAR_ALL_AND_REPLACE`, `FIND_AND_REPLACE`, `FIND_AND_REMOVE`, `FIND_AND_UPDATE`, `FIND_AND_UPDATE_HOME_PAGE_URL`
   * Update field (required) - choose from the enumeration: `SCIENCE_KEYWORDS`, `LOCATION_KEYWORDS`, `DATA_CENTERS`, `PLATFORMS`, `INSTRUMENTS`